Demand Generation vs. Lead Generation — What’s The Best Choice For You?

 The primary difference between demand generation and lead generation campaigns is that demand generation helps you to build desire within your target audience, and lead generation enables you to collect information on leads so you can start nurturing them.

-Learning all the differences between demand gen. and lead gen. can help you understand how these strategies work at a deeper level so that you can maximize your returns from them.
+Learning all the differences between lead gen vs demand gen can help you understand how these strategies work at a deeper level so that you can maximize your conversions.

-So without further ado, here are the six key differences you need to know:
+So without further ado, here are the seven key differences you need to know:

 1. Purpose and goals

 87% of sales and marketing leaders say the collaboration between sales and marketing enables critical business growth.
-So, the goal of the demand generation process is to build desire for your brand and product using marketing so that your sales reps have an easier time selling to prospects.
+So, the goal of the demand generation process is to build desire for your brand and product using marketing so that your sales reps have an easier time selling to prospects who are already sales qualified.

 In short: it exists to drive interest during the initial buyer’s journey.